jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 like a lot of companies have a long way to go, but I felt better watching this presentation going yep this is really the only company of this size with this technological focus that's talking about this in the middle of a massive product showcase.
 So I was quite happy with that.
 Uh yeah same here.
-I actually really was happy to see the charger go away.
+I actually really was happy to see the the charger go away.
 I think you know there's people are going to be how they are about things like that.
-I uh my personal anecdote about it it though.
+I uh my personal anecdote about it though.
 Um, so we, every time we buy anything, we save the box that it came in, whether we need it or not.
 We just kind of have like a box of boxes, you know, in the basement of, and generally because we, we hand stuff down to other people or we sell them or whatever.
 And when I give something to somebody, I just, I think it's a nice touch to just say like, you know, yeah, you're getting my old phone, but like it comes in, in the original box with the original stuff, just kind of a nicer experience for whoever's getting it.
-And so when we moved, I was going through this kind of box of boxes just to see, like, do we even have some of this stuff still?
-Do we need it?
+And so when we moved, I was going through this kind of box of boxes just to see, like, do we even have some of this stuff still, do we need it?
 And of course there was a bunch of different Apple boxes.
 Uh, in there.
 So I started going through them cause I was going to get rid of a bunch of them.
 And I just want to make sure nothing was left in there.
 Lo and behold, many of these boxes had not only all the original paperwork stuff, but a lot of the chargers and cables, because, you know, as you upgrade, you don't need a new cable every time.
 Some people seem to thrash their cables, not sure how that happens, but for me,
-I was going through, I took note of this.
-So in there were four Apple Watch chargers, the little puck things, five of the five watt chargers, which is the one they just said they're not gonna put out anymore, so that seems to make sense, and two of the 18 watt chargers.
+I was going through, I took note of this, so in there were four Apple Watch chargers, the little puck things, five of the five watt chargers, which is the one they just said they're not gonna put out anymore, so that seems to make sense, and two of the 18 watt chargers.
-So in boxes, in a box, I realize this is not the norm, but I had a ton of chargers that I just don't need, And if, if I don't need them, you know, they're just going to sit in a box somewhere.
+So in boxes, in a box, I realize this is not the norm, but I had a ton of chargers that I just don't need.
+And if I don't need them, you know, they're just gonna sit in a box somewhere.
-So I, I have to think that this is not as bad as a lot of people are making it out to be.
+So I have to think that this is not as bad as a lot of people are making it out to be.
 I think less chargers out there, the better.
-And honestly, the five watt chargers, I mean, they kind of suck anyway.
+And honestly, the five watt chargers,
+I mean, they kind of suck anyway.
 They're just, they're slow.
 So everybody has bought a charger off of, you know, XYZ store, or they have one in their car already, or they have one in the house.
-So getting rid of the charger, I think it's a really great thing.
+So getting rid of the charger,
+I think it's a really great thing.
+Yeah.
-You know, and I think it's under this, this idea of, of lessening stuff in the environment, because you have to think the number of phones and watches that go out the door every day with a charger.
+And I think it's under this, this idea of, of lessening stuff in the environment, because you have to think the number of phones and watches that go out the door every day with a charger.
 That's a hell of a lot of chargers that are just not getting used.
 And they're being created.
 So all the materials in those chargers are now not available for